“What does your church say about going to Ghana?”

 After the missionaries’ visit ended, Tina’s small group began praying for God to provide the right person to serve as hostess for the counseling center.
 A few months later, Tina tentatively told her small group leader, “I think I might be the one we are praying for.”
 Now, Tina is on the field serving as the hands and feet of her entire small group.

-Without her small group community, she never would have known about this opportunity to serve.
+Without her small group community, Tina never would have known about this opportunity to serve.
 Without her calling to serve, her small group might have moved the need for a hostess to the backburner.
-Instead, Tina and her small group were deeply involved in sending her overseas to fill this need.
+Instead, Tina and her small group were deeply involved in filling this need.

 So why does this matter?